As a California LLC, you are responsible for filing the correct tax forms and complying with California law.

 To pay these federal taxes, you need to file IRS Form 1065.

-Like single-member LLC in California, multi-member LLCs need to pay their franchise tax to the California Franchise Tax Board.
+Like single-member LLCs in California, multi-member LLCs need to pay their franchise tax to the California Franchise Tax Board.

 California LLC Corporation Taxes